AlibabaCloudDocs/ros/intl.en-US/Resource Types/API Gateway/ALIYUN::ApiGateway::Api.md

 # ALIYUN::ApiGateway::Api

-ALIYUN::ApiGateway::Api is used to create an API.
+ALIYUN::ApiGateway::Api is used to create an API operation.

 ## Syntax